uber/pam-ussh/README.md

 This is a pam module that will authenticate a user based on them having an ssh certificate in their ssh-agent signed by a specified ssh CA.

-This is meant for things that require authentication post-login, usually on a remote system.
+This is primarily intended as an authentication module for sudo.
+Using it for something else may be unsafe (we haven't tested it anyway).
+We'd be happy to learn of other potential uses though.

-So you ssh to `machineA` and sshd authenticates you (probably using your ssh cert, because if you're using it for this, you're probably using it for sshd as well).
-At that point when you want to run a command that requires authentication (eg. `sudo`), you can use pam-ussh for authentication.
+An example usage would be you ssh to a remote machine and sshd authenticates you (probably using your ssh cert, because if you're using it for this, you're probably using it for sshd as well).
+At that point when you want to run a command that requires authentication (eg.
+`sudo`), you can use pam-ussh for authentication.

 Works on linux and osx.
 BSD doesn't work because go doesn't (yet) support `buildmode=c-shared` on bsd.